livewire/livewire/docs/lifecycle-hooks.md

 ## Boot

-As helpful as `mount()` is, it only runs once per component lifecycle.
-You may want to run logic at the beginning of every single request to the server for a given component.
+As helpful as `mount()` is, it only runs once per component lifecycle, and you may want to run logic at the beginning of every single request to the server for a given component.

-For these cases, Livewire provides a `boot()` method where you can write component setup code that you intend to run every single time the component class is booted up: both on initialization and on subsequent requests.
+For these cases, Livewire provides a `boot()` method where you can write component setup code that you intend to run every single time the component class is booted: both on initialization and on subsequent requests.

-This can be useful for things like initializing protected properties, which are not persisted between requests.
-Below is an example of initializing a protected property as an eloquent model by referencing a public property:
+The `boot()` method can be useful for things like initializing protected properties, which are not persisted between requests.
+Below is an example of initializing a protected property as an Eloquent model:

 ```php
 use Livewire\Attributes\Locked;